-Workforce: About 54% of Japanese women work outside the home, compared to 56% in the US.
-While about 60% of US women return to work after childbirth, around 50% of Japanese women workers leave the labor force at that time.
-This departure is due mainly to Japan's long working hours (see p.
-1 of Time and Space), unavailability of part-time or flexible schedules, and a shortage of childcare.
+Workforce: About 55% of Japanese women work outside the home, compared to 57% in the US.
+While about 55% of US women return to work after childbirth, around 34% of Japanese women workers leave the labor force at that time.
+This departure is due mainly to Japan's long working hours (see Time and Space), unavailability of part-time or flexible schedules, and a shortage of childcare.
 Even after their children are grown, many women are reluctant to return to the workforce.
 Unlike the US, Japan supports maternal and paternal leave, yet few take advantage of these benefits.
-Shinzō Abe's so-called "womenomics" goals of his "Abenomics" policies (see p.
-10 of History and Myth) included an increase of women in business leadership positions to 30% by 2020, the provision of more childcare opportunities, and the adoption of merit-based promotion policies.
+Shinzō Abe's so-called "womenomics" goals of his "Abenomics" policies (see History and Myth) included an increase of women in business leadership positions to 30% by 2020, the provision of more childcare opportunities, and the adoption of merit-based promotion policies.